-State and related agency retirees have gathered occasionally for speakers and conversation, although this has been disrupted recently.
-We hope to resume in 2024.
+State and related agency retirees gather occasionally for speakers and conversation.

 New England

 Foreign Affairs Retirees of New England

 President

 Elizabeth Barnett

 (617) 227-0943

 barnett1895@hotmail.com

 Since 1983, USG foreign affairs retirees have been gathering three times a year throughout New England to share lunch while hearing and discussing views of experts on foreign affairs topics.
 FARNE lunches are held in spring, fall and January, providing a relaxed and congenial way to reconnect with ex-colleagues and make new friends in this region.